apache/cordova-plugin-device/README.md

 In this case, you will need to review the "[Describing data use in privacy manifests](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests)" to understand the list of known `NSPrivacyCollectedDataTypes` and `NSPrivacyCollectedDataTypePurposes`.

-For example, with this plugin, you may collect the device ID for app functionality or analytics.
-In the case of app functionality, you would write the following in `config.xml`:
+For example, if you collected the device ID for app functionality and analytics, you would write the following in `config.xml`:

 ```xml
 <platform name="ios">